-A pricier alternative is The Royal Sonesta Hotel New Orleans.
+For top quality, try The Royal Sonesta Hotel New Orleans.
 The 4.6-star hotel has rooms for $189/night.

 Set in the heart of New Orleans, this hotel is close to Bourbon Street and the Riverwalk Marketplace, as well as Jackson Square.